-People may feel sad as it is a natural part of the human experience or depressed when a loved one passes away or after experiencing a traumatic event such as an armed robbery.
+Feeling after being robbed is often heavy; people may feel sad as it is a natural part of the human experience or depressed when a loved one passes away or after experiencing a traumatic event such as an armed robbery.
 However, these feelings are normally short-lived.
 When someone experiences persistent and intense feelings of sadness for extended periods of time, they may be suffering from Major Depressive Disorder (MDD).

 Major Depressive Disorder (MDD)

 Major Depressive Disorder, also known as depression, is a mood disorder that causes a persistent feeling of sadness and loss of interest.
 MDD is one of the most common mental disorders in the United States; in the year 2015, nearly 7% of Americans above the age of 18 experienced an episode of MDD.

 Some people with MDD never seek treatment.
 However, most people with the disorder can get better with treatment.
 Medications, psychotherapy, and other methods can effectively treat people with MDD and help them manage their symptoms.